[Updated January 2024]

 Some things to consider if you are planning on migrating content into SharePoint that may be beyond its retention period:

-1. Assess the content you want to migrate and seek to understand the age of items being migrated in.
+- Assess the content you are migrating and seek to understand the age of items being migrated in.
 This is important.

-2. If the content has already reached its retention duration (I.e., “expired”), why are you migrating it?
+- If the content has already reached its retention duration (I.e., “expired”), why are you migrating it?
 Can you defensibly dispose of it prior to migration?
-(This may save you significant time while still allowing you to be compliant)
+(This may save you significant migration time while still allowing you to be compliant)

-3. If you must migrate it, do you have your processes in place for disposition review in your organization if you require review before permanent destruction?
-E.g., Have disposition reviewers been assigned and trained for the content?
+4. If you must migrate it, do you have your processes in place for disposition review in your organization? (particularly if you don’t want to configure the Automatic stage approval) E.g., Have disposition reviewers been assigned and trained?
 Have disposition permissions been assigned appropriately?
 What’s the certificate of destruction requirements and steps to comply?
+Perhaps there is some custom work that must be done first.

 Disposition Review is one of those regulatory processes in an organization that requires awareness, governance, guidance for the disposition reviewers and an overall process to be compliant.
 It’s so much more than the tech.